 The Oxford English Dictionary defines Monument as “A statue, building, or other structure erected to commemorate a notable person or event”.

-Arlington National Cemetery itself is such a monument: Memorial Drive extending across the Potomac and connecting Arlington House, the former home of a Confederate general, with the Lincoln Memorial at the opposite end, symbolizing the immutable bond between North and South.
+Our nation’s most hallowed ground is itself, such a monument; Memorial Avenue extending across the Potomac connecting Arlington House, the former home of Confederate General Robert E. Lee with the Lincoln Memorial at the opposite end symbolizing the immutable bond, between North and South.

-Approach Arlington at night, and the eternal flame marking the grave of JFK can be seen on the hillside, like some faraway beacon of light.
+Approach Arlington at night and the eternal flame marking the grave of President John Fitzgerald Kennedy may be seen on the hillside, as if some faraway beacon of light.

-I have barely scratched the Cs.
-Altogether, there are 28 major and 142 minor Memorials and monuments at Arlington National Cemetery, to say nothing of the 250,000 plus military grave sites stretching across the landscape.
-Each of them is dedicated to a person, place or event which has earned the right to be remembered.
+I have barely scratched the surface of the Cs.
+Altogether there are 28 major and 142 minor memorials and monuments at Arlington, to say nothing of 400,000+ military grave sites, stretching across the landscape.
+Each of them across the 624 acres of Arlington, equivalent to 472 football fields, is dedicated to a person, place or event which has earned the right to be remembered.